How to Fix CLS Issues: Cumulative Layout Shift Guide

 contain: layout size;

 Ads are CLS killers.
-They load asynchronously, often seconds after the page renders, and push everything below them down.
-The fix is to pre-allocate space for every ad slot before the ad loads.
+They load asynchronously β sometimes seconds after first paint β and push everything below them down.
+The fix is to pre-allocate space for every ad slot in your initial HTML, before the ad ever requests.

 @font-face {